unbindapp/railpack/docs/src/content/docs/guides/installing-packages.md

 RAILPACK_PACKAGES="node bun@latest python@3.10"
 ```

+You can find a list of available packages in the [Mise registry](https://mise.jdx.dev/registry.html).

 ## Apt

 Apt packages are split into those needed for the build and those needed at